fmshot2/Simple-User-Managment-System-With-TDD-Repository-Pattern-and--0Auth-Passport/README.md

 ## Running the Project
  To run the project, follow the following steps:
- 1.    download the folder and  unzip, add your db in the env, then run php artisan migrate.
+ 1. Download the folder and  unzip, add your db in the env, then run php artisan migrate.
  2. Run composer install to install all dependencies
  3. Add your database name in the .env file,
  4. Run php artisan migrate.
 The Users table and access token tables will be automatically generated